mosbth/learnnodeserver/exercise/introduction/solution.md

 Currently we are printing a **string** of characters to the terminal: `hello`.

-Run `javascripting` in the console to choose the next challenge.
+Run `$ADVENTURE_COMMAND` in the console to choose the next challenge.

 ---